patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/README.md

         88_gerhard_locations.shp
         75_texcoco_rivers.shp

+4. DECM_ADL_AdditionalInformation - Contains the same historical information as DECM_Additional_Information, but
+attributes headings have been adapted to the Alexandria Digital Library Content Standard schema.

-4. DECM_Tables: Cointains 2 folders with additional tabular data with relevant information about 16th century colonial Mexico in two formats: csv and xlsx
+5. DECM_Tables: Cointains 2 folders with additional tabular data with relevant information about 16th century colonial Mexico in two formats: csv and xlsx

         DeLaGarza_Index_Yucatan